Clinical Ambassador helps industry gain access, and excel at recruiting diverse patient populations. It's how we roll.

 The lack of access to high-quality medical care for minorities— along with a combination of other social factors such as education, income and lifestyle— have led to higher incidence, and often times, higher mortality (death) rates for many diseases including HIV/AIDS, asthma, cardiovascular diseases, diabetes, Alzheimer's, and cancer.

 At Clinical Ambassador, we focus on improving communication between participants and researchers.
 This takes the form of market research, community outreach, study-based marketing, patient recruitment, pre-screening, and plain language informed consent.
-Across the board, we make the process simple, clear and fun— shifting the paradigm and making sure that new drugs and life changing treatments can reach the people who need them faster.
-And most.
+Across the board, we make the process simple, clear and fun— shifting the paradigm and making sure that new drugs and life changing treatments can reach the people who need them most.